-The recognizable parts of the images intend to be like “anchors” directing the sense of the orientation in the paintings.
-Altering the limits of our perception, the present is in a continuous state of becoming, which is signalled by the areas that appear without dimension.
-The line between the 'emptiness' and the edges of form suggest the spheres of our knowledge that are not fully formed and moments when memories are not yet recognised and before sensory experiences and reasoning start shaping them.
+The intuitive process and the gesture of mark making allows me to trace thoughts and go back to what was first and perhaps never fully experienced.
+The line between the 'emptiness' and the edges of shapes suggest the spheres of our knowledge that are not fully formed and moments when memories are not yet recognized and before sensory experiences and reasoning start shaping them.